The Mr. Peanut Mayoralty Campaign of 1974

 Alright back to the peanut.
 I found out that we (my family) just missed an exhibit on the Mr. Peanut campaign.
 It was June 3, 2005 to September 18, 2005 at the Art Gallery of Greater Victoria in BC.
 Too bad, tho if I ever get out to BC I will have a chance to see everything at the Belkin Gallery.
 Here’s some more Mr. Peanut for Mayor related info:

 “While campaigning and attending all-candidates meetings, he didn't speak; he tap-danced, and sculptor John Mitchell--who proposed the Mr. Peanut for mayor idea--spoke for him.
 "I became a symbol of the unknown and unexpected in art," Trasov later wrote in Style, a 1982 exhibition catalogue.
-Although he won slightly less than four percent of the vote, Mr. Peanut stole the media show, garnering extensive local and national news coverage” (
+Although he won slightly less than four percent of the vote, Mr. Peanut stole the media show, garnering extensive local and national news coverage” (taken from here).

 No comments: